UK/EU Undergraduate Part Time Tuition Fees

 - The repayment process is simple.
 If you are employed, repayments are deducted automatically from your pay through the tax system.

 - If, for any reason, your income falls below £25,725 your repayments will automatically stop.

 - You can pay back all your loan at any time with no early payment charge.

 - Any debt outstanding after 30 years will be cancelled.

-- Intrest is payable on the loan from the time it is taken out.
-There is a link to more information about repayment and intrest rates here
+- Interest is payable on the loan from the time it is taken out.
+There is a link to more information about repayment and interest rates here

 Disabled Students' Allowance

 To be eligible for Disabled Students Allowances (DSAs) you must be registered for a part-time course (undergraduate or postgraduate) that lasts at least one year and does not take you more than four times as long to complete as an equivalent full-time course.